alirobe/get-spsite/pages/planning-adoption.md

 title: Governance & Adoption
 ---

-## Governance, Information Architecture, Planning, and Adoption
+## Governance, information architecture, planning, and adoption

-## Official / Useful Training
+Curated guidance for successful rollouts: IA, change communications, and practical governance.

+## Learn and plan

 Get up to speed with these resources.